BarbWire-1/fitbit-3D-text-TS/README.md

 also opacity/display can be applied directly (el.style...)

 ---
-The widget elements have default settings which can be overwritten in resources/CSS using id/class also changes on those properties in index.view via set or in index.js are supported
+The widget elements have default settings which can be overwritten.

+mainEl.style.fill = "grey"
+x,y center screen
+textAnchor middle
+lightEl.style.fill = "white", offset x = -1, y = -1, opacity = 0.5
+shadow.style.fill = "red", offset x = 1, y = 1, opacity = 0.5

+These values can be overwritten
+* in resources/CSS using id (of instance) / class (of subElement)
+* in index.view via set
+* in index.js
+---